evertjr/vxcode-theme/README.md

 ## A sleek, Xcode-inspired theme for Visual Studio Code

-VXcode is a soothing theme that draws inspiration from the aesthetics and color palette of Apple's Xcode.
-Carefully crafted to make syntax highlighting feel intuitive and easy to read, especially on TS/JS projects, but it should look good in other languages too.
+VXcode is a soothing theme inspired by the color palette of Apple's Xcode.
+Carefully crafted to make syntax highlighting feel intuitive and easy to read.

 ## Preview